asmeurer/blog/posts/moving-to-github-pages-with-nikola/index.md

 over everything.
 And there is no lock in.
 If I decide I don't like the software that is generating the posts, I can easily move to something else, since the post content itself is all Markdown (or the occasional rst or IPython notebook if I want to do something that Markdown doesn't support).

-Here's the guide on how to do it.
+I can use MathJax for math (like \\( e^{i\pi} + 1 = 0 \\)).
+Wordpress.com doesn't let you install abtirary Javascript on your blog, so you can't do things like install MathJax or enable some cool sidebar thing (like a Twitter feed).

+# Setting up GitHub Pages

 First, you need to set up GitHub pages.
 This is a bit confusing, because there are actually two kinds of GitHub pages, user pages and project pages.
 User pages are if you have a repo named `username.github.io` (or `.com`).
 The pages are served from the `master` branch.

 For project pages, you add a `gh-pages` branch to any one of your projects, and GitHub hosts the content automatically at